Basic Shoe Design & Construction

 This is the most restrictive/supportive type of shoe.
 The motion control shoe is designed for those runners who demonstrate moderate to severe overpronation.
 Lighter individuals would be better served in a stability shoe due to the restrictive nature of the motion control shoe, as these shoes are generally designed for individuals over 225#.
 They have features which work to counter this overpronation including stiffer heels and straight lasts.

 This is probably the most asked about shoe type recently.
-Over the past 5 years, there has been a major push by shoe manufacturers to a more “natural” running style, and this has quickly dominated the running world.
+Over the past 5-10 years, there has been a major push by shoe manufacturers to a more “natural” running style.
 The “natural” running style is running on your forefoot, while traditional shoes commonly result in a heelstrike pattern due to the elevated heel cushion.
 Supporters claim the natural running style leads to reduced impact on the feet, therefore reducing injury risk.

 The idea is that individuals have been running barefoot since the beginning of time, and therefore shoes alter our “natural” running style.
-While this is true, most of use have been wearing shoes since we were born and have adapted weaknesses and insufficiencies in our legs which prohibit us from being efficient barefoot runners.
+While this is true, most of use have been wearing shoes since we were born and have adapted weaknesses and running mechanical deficits which prohibit us from being efficient barefoot runners.
 The bottom line is that barefoot or minimalist shoes are not the answer for everyone and the advertised “reduced injury risk” is not substantiated by strict scientific research.
 That is not to say minimalist shoes don’t have there place.

 Frequently Asked Questions